RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-28-an-environment-of-respect-2nd-iteration.markdown

 ###Conclusion
 Thanks for reading this through.
 See you at [WindyCityRails](http://windycityrails.org)!

 Related: The [WindyCityRails call for proposals](http://www.windycityrails.org) is still open, as of the date of this post.
-If you are doing something exciting with Ruby and/or Rails, please submit a proposal.
-Thanks.
+If you are doing something exciting with Ruby and/or Rails, we invite you to submit a proposal.